-Use this form to calculate settle time in between patients in operatory rooms where aerosol generating procedures where used.
+Use this form to calculate settle time or turnover time in between patients in operatory rooms where aerosol generating procedures where used.
 Enter your room dimensions and filtration device CFM rating to determine settle time.
 As recommended by Saskatchewan Health Authority for the COVID-19 PPE Rapid Update.

 Need a dental calculator to determine ACH?
 Check out our dental operatory settle time calculator tool here: Air Changes Per Hour Calculator

 The “settle time” is the amount of time needed to remove infectious airborne organisms from room air or infectious aerosols that may be created during an AGMP.

 This begins when the source of infectious aerosols ends.

 When a patient on continuous Airborne Precautions is moved out of the room.

 Following an AGMP when a pathogen or virus (e.g., COVID-19) has the potential to be aerosolized during the procedure.

 The “settle time” is used to guide if a N95 respirator needs to be worn while in the room or how long the room must sit before Housekeeping can begin cleaning.

 The “settle time” should never impact patient care needs and should not delay essential patient or staff movement in and out of the room.

 To determine a specific “settle time” for a specific room, the number of Air Changes per Hour (ACH) must be evaluated as each room can be different (size, temperature, humidity, ventilation capacity, etc.).